raspberrypilearning/robot-antenna/overview.md

-In this resource you will make a robot that beeps and has a flashing antenna using a Raspberry Pi.
+In this resource you will make a robot which beeps and has a flashing antenna using a Raspberry Pi.